morandalex/notarization-registry/README.md

 on a machine that can run bash script ( use mac or ubuntu or wsl )
 - install make
-- install node 18
+- install node 18 ( tip: use nvm eventually to manage the node versions)
+- an account with infura
+- a wallet metamask to deply a contract and interact with NotarizationRegistry deployed
+- understand how to deploy a contract with thirdweb ( really simple )

-download/install metamask in teh browser and assusre that you have  polygon network and some matic to make the transaction ( the transaction costs at the time of writing 0.08$ )
+Download/install metamask in the browser and assure that you have  polygon network and some matic to make the transaction ( the transaction costs at the time of writing 0.08$ )

-## install
+## Install

     npm install

-then setup .env with infura credentials to upload files to ipfs
+Then setup .env with infura credentials to upload files to ipfs

-## how to use
+## How to use

 Copy the folder you want to notarize in the root of this project